lotofcaffeine/swapi-typescript-react-query/README.md

 The components were built using [Storybook](https://storybook.js.org/) and they are styled using [styled components](https://styled-components.com/), the data retrieval logic was implemented using [axios](https://github.com/axios/axios) to fetch the data and [React Query](https://react-query.tanstack.com/) to cache and update the data.
 There are different levels of automated tests built using [Jest](https://jestjs.io/).

+You can visit a live version of the application [here](https://swapi-typescript.vercel.app/).

 ## Data Loading and Caching

 The app consists of two pages:

 - The main one that renders in the root route `/`; it shows the main list of characters.
 - The character details page that renders in the `/[id]` route (where id is the ID of the character); it shows the character information.
 It also performs new requests to retrieve homeworld, vehicles, starships, species and films of the character.